 The gallery’s outdoor courtyard showcases Dark (1968), the early conceptual sculpture by artist Bruce Nauman, a highlight from Southwestern College’s permanent art collection.

 All exhibitions and events are free and open to the public.

-Visitors are required to purchase a daily parking permit from a permit vending machine located throughout campus at the entrances to most parking lots. ($1 for one-hour visitor space permit or $3 for a one-day permit)
+Visitors are required to purchase a daily parking permit from our on-line permit store: SWC Parking & Permits ($1 for one-hour visitor space permit or $3 for a one-day permit)

 Get In Touch

 View our Current Exhibition information on our Instagram Account

 Monday - Thursday: 10:30am - 2:30pm

 Friday - Sunday: Closed